 In general, we expect that interventions in both farmed and wild animal welfare will help more animals than interventions targeted at companion animals.
 For example, it costs animal shelters hundreds of dollars to provide a year’s care for a dog in a shelter, but helping farmed animals is far more cost effective; one estimate suggests that 250 hens have been saved from battery cages per dollar spent on corporate advocacy campaigns.

-Why you might not prioritize animal welfare
+Why might you not prioritize animal welfare?

 One reason you might not think animal welfare is as pressing as other cause areas is if you think animals don’t feel as much suffering as humans do – or perhaps even that they don’t feel anything at all.
 While it’s impossible to get a definitive answer on this, there is a general consensus that at least certain kinds of animals, like birds and mammals, experience pain.
 There’s much more uncertainty about other kinds of animals, such as insects and crustaceans, though, and there’s a range of reasonable views on whether or not they are conscious.
 Regardless, even if you’re unsure if certain animals feel pain, you might want to treat them like they do, just in case.